Matssch/performance-marketing-growth-case/03-paid-acquisition/paid-social.md

 **More control over mobility costs, without more admin**

 This connects the operational problem with a commercial benefit.

-Different messages can then be tested against different audiences.

-The goal is to understand:
+Different messages can then be tested against different audiences, the goal is to understand:

 **Which combination of audience + problem + proposition creates the strongest response?**